 Why add Calcutta to your India holiday?

 Set on the Hooghli River, the city of Calcutta has many tales to tell of its past colonial times, local talents and food stories.
 The city was once the capital city of British India.
-As a result has one of the finest remnants of colonial architecture in the country.
+As a result, the city has one of the finest remnants of colonial architecture in the country.
 A guided tour in the city takes you through the ‘European’ areas of the city exploring what was once the capital of the British Empire as you visit Dalhousie square, Victoria Memorial and St. Paul’s church.
 Furthermore, you will make new discoveries when you visit local old and new bazaars (markets).
 You will explore how many diverse cultures make up today’s cosmopolitan Calcutta.
 More about Calcutta here

 Why add Kerala’s backwaters to your India holiday?